Crisis Response

 Once the impact in Hawke’s Bay was understood, SVA partnered with Task Force Kiwi and supported expert volunteers clearing debris with chainsaws and diggers in the community.
 When it was safe to do so, a team of student volunteers traveled down and joined the effort to assist with cleaning up the homes of those who had lost everything.

-• Madi, SVA Head of Impact
+• Madi, former SVA team member

 “Following the Christchurch earthquake, a family friend and I baked sweet treats for the Student Volunteer Army and dropped them off for the team, which was the first time I got to see SVA mobilising post-disaster.
 It wasn't until years later that I began volunteering directly with SVA.